-Within the assessment and pilot activities, project leaders should expect to do significant upfront planning and then when in the pilot phase, complete multiple iterations to achieve a clear understanding of tuning of the components.
+Within the assessment and pilot activities, project leaders should expect to do significant upfront planning.
+The pilot phase should include multiple iterations to achieve a clear understanding of the tuning of the components.

 Figure 1 represents the process and shows that iterating on these steps is key to a successful implementation at scale.